This article was last updated on March 22

-[Update with Second Stimulus Check Payment] The IRS has started paying the recently approved $600/$1200 stimulus check (recovery rebate credit) for adults and their child dependents.
+[Third Stimulus Payment Update] The IRS has started paying the recently approved third stimulus check (economic impact payment) for adults and their child dependents.
 As expected there are many who are seeing issues, especially non-filers.
-Their main IRS status tool (Get My Payment) for checking stimulus payments has been offline, so hard to to get real time updates and many are especially those expecting dependent checks are seeing delays with their payment.
-However the IRs is expecting this to be available soon and official payment status’ should be available from January 4th, 2021 until January 15th 2021, when the IRS is required to make payments.
-You can see the IRS processing schedule for stimulus payments here.
+Their main IRS status tool – Get My Payment – is now up and running but several are still seeing an in-process status (payment status not available), especially those expecting dependent checks are seeing delays with their payment.
+You can see the estimated IRS processing schedule for stimulus payments here.

 For those who don’t receive a direct deposit by mid-January, they should watch their mail for either a paper check or a debit card.
 For those eligible but who don’t receive the payment for any reason, it can be claimed by filing a 2020 tax return in 2021.
 Remember, the Economic Impact Payments are an advance payment of what will be called the Recovery Rebate Credit on the 2020 Form 1040 or Form 1040-SR.

 While the IRS is using 2019 tax returns for payment of the second stimulus check (or economic impact payment 2). payments are also automatic for anyone who successfully registered for the first payment online at IRS.gov using the agency’s Non-Filers tool by November 21, 2020 or who submitted a simplified tax return that has been processed by the IRS. .
 While the IRS had setup a non-filers tool for the first stimulus payment, this time around they are not doing that and will use information from the first stimulus check payments or work directly with the relevant federal agencies to obtain the information needed to send out the new payments.

 Get My Payment tool status